-Acupuncture is an ancient practice in Chinese medicine.
+Acupuncture is part of the ancient practice of Traditional Chinese medicine.
 Traditional Chinese medicine practitioners believe the human body has more than 2,000 acupuncture points connected by pathways or meridians.
 These pathways create an energy flow (Qi, pronounced "chee") through the body that is responsible for overall health.
 Disruption of the energy flow can cause disease.
-By applying acupuncture to certain points, it is thought to improve the flow of Qi.
+By applying acupuncture to certain points, it is thought to improve the flow of Qi, thereby improving health.

-Studies have shown that acupuncture is effective for certain conditions.
+Studies have shown that acupuncture is effective for a variety of conditions.

 Acupuncture is not for everyone.
 If you choose to see an acupuncturist, discuss it with your doctor first and find a practitioner who is licensed as having proper training and credentials.